ErpNetDocs/tech/advanced/document-amounts/amounts-distribution/by-amount.md

 > [!NOTE]
 >
-> There's a specific case where the additional amount is distributed by **amount**. <br> If some rows/coefficients in the document are positive and others negative, as is described in **[Percent value calculation](https://docs.erp.net/tech/advanced/document-amounts/amounts-calculation/percent-calculation.html)**, <br> except the total amount of the additional amount, there are also two **subtotals** - positive amount/part and negative amount/part.
+> There's a specific case where the additional amount is distributed by **amount**. <br> If some rows/coefficients in the document are positive and others negative, as is described in **[Percent value calculation](https://docs.erp.net/tech/advanced/document-amounts/amounts-calculation/percent-calculation.html)**, except the total amount of the additional amount, there are also two **subtotals** - positive amount/part and negative amount/part.
 The amount distribution is performed in two stages: first, the positive subtotals are distributed among the rows with positive amounts and then, the negative subtotal is distributed among the rows with negative amounts.

 **Example 3:**